 Nanopore Sequencing:

-Strain isolation - Enterococcus faecium and Enterococcus faecalis clinical isolates were recovered from blood culture vials by streaking out patient blood onto solid media.
+Strain isolation - Enterococcus faecium and Enterococcus faecalis clinical isolates were recovered from blood culture vials by streaking outpatient blood onto solid media.
 Single isolated colonies were then recovered and inoculated into liquid culture and once cultures reached turbidity, freezer stocks were created by the addition of a final concentration of 15% glycerol.
-Strain identify was differentiated via MALDI-TOF rapid identification and was confirmed using traditional culture based and biochemical methods.
+Strain identification was differentiated via MALDI-TOF rapid identification and was confirmed using traditional culture based and biochemical methods.

-DNA Extraction and QC - Enterococcus faecium and Enterococcus faecalis glycerol stocks were inoculated into 1mL of BHI.
+DNA Extraction and QC - Enterococcus faecium and Enterococcus faecalis glycerol stocks were inoculated into 1 mL of BHI.
 These cultures were subsequently incubated at 37C shaking at 220 RPM overnight.
 Bacteria were pelleted by centrifugation at 5000xg for 5 minutes, after which supernatant was discarded and the pellets were resuspended in a modified lysis buffer containing 1 mL of QIAGEN B1 buffer supplemented with 2.29 mg/mL lysozyme, 0.29 mg/mL Labiase (Cat no: OZ-30EX OZEKI Ci., Ltd), and 0.2 mg/mL RNAaseA (Cat # 1007885 QIAGEN).
 Labiase was added due to our observation that lysozyme alone was insufficient to lyse many of these clinical strains, likely due to well documented lysozyme resistance among enterococcal clinical isolates 10.
 These cells were then left at 37C overnight to facilitate lysis.
 The next day, 45 μL of proteinase K solution (Cat # RP107B-10 QIAGEN) was added to each sample and incubated for 1 hour at 37C.
-Next, 0.35 mL of QIAGEN Buffer B2 was added to each sample, tubes were mixed several times by inversion, and then incubated at 50C for 30 minutes.
-Resulting high molecular weight DNA was then purified using QIAGEN Genomic-tip 20/G. A genomic tip was equilibrated with 1mL of buffer QBT.
+Next, 0.35 mL of QIAGEN Buffer B2 was added to each sample, tubes were mixed several times by inversion and then incubated at 50C for 30 minutes.
+The resulting high molecular weight DNA was then purified using QIAGEN Genomic-tip 20/G. A genomic tip was equilibrated with 1mL of buffer QBT.
 Samples were vortexed for 10 seconds at maximum speed and then applied to the equilibrated genomic tips.
 After all liquid had passed through, each genomic tip was washed 3x using 1 mL of QIAGEN buffer QC.
 Genomic DNA was then eluted by applying 1mL of buffer QF twice.
-1.4 mL of room temperature isopropanol was then added to the eluate, and it was inverted several times in order to precipitate the DNA.
+1.4 mL of room temperature isopropanol was then added to the eluate, and it was inverted several times to precipitate the DNA.
 To collect the DNA, samples were centrifuged at 12,000xg for 15 minutes at 4C.
 The supernatant was then carefully removed, and then the DNA pellet was washed with 1 mL of 70% Ethanol.
 The samples were then vortexed briefly and then centrifuged at 12,000 x g for 10 minutes at 4C.
 This wash and centrifugation step was then repeated.
 The supernatant was then removed, taking great care not to disturb the pellet, and was air dried for 10 minutes before being resuspended in 50μL of 10 mM Tris-Cl, pH 8.5.
 The DNA was then dissolved by shaking at room temperature overnight, followed by gentle pipetting with a wide bore pipette tip.

-Resulting DNA was then checked for purity by Nanodrop and DNA concentration was assessed using Qubit™ dsDNA Quantification Assay Kit, broad range (Q32853, ThermoFisher).
+The resulting DNA was then checked for purity by Nanodrop and DNA concentration was assessed using Qubit™ dsDNA Quantification Assay Kit, broad range (Q32853, ThermoFisher).
 A subset of purified DNA samples were run on a Genomic DNA ScreenTape (Agilent, 5365) to assess DNA length and integrity.

 Barcoding and Pooling- 400ng of purified DNA from each enterococcal strain was barcoded using Native Barcoding Kit 96 V14 (SQK-NBD114.96).
-The manufacturers Ligation sequencing gDNA – Native Barcoding Kit 96 V14 version NBE_9171_v114_revl_15Sep2022 was followed as described to perform DNA repair and end prep, native barcode ligation, adapter ligation and clean up, priming and loading the SpotOn flow cell.
+The manufacturer's Ligation sequencing gDNA – Native Barcoding Kit 96 V14 version NBE_9171_v114_revl_15Sep2022 was followed as described to perform DNA repair and end prep, native barcode ligation, adapter ligation and clean up, priming and loading the SpotOn flow cell.